yonahgraphics/Simple-Onbording-App/README.md

 ## About the project

-This project is a simple flutter onboarding application It is made for a food deliverly app, but can be customized for any project.
+This project is a simple flutter onboarding application.

+It is made for a food deliverly app, but can be customized for any project.

 ## The Designer